-20 Best Apps for Samsung Galaxy J7 Prime
+20 Best Apps for Samsung Galaxy J7 Prime - Androidcure

 10. SwiftKey

-Would you like a keyboard which understands your typing style?
-Seems quite useful!
+Would you like a keyboard that understands your typing style?
+It seems quite useful!
 It helps your typing faster than you usually do.
-Swiftkey uses an Artificial Intelligence software, to learn your typing styles, your favorite words, like, your friend’s name etc. No doubt that it works a best replacement for native keyboard application for Samsung Galaxy J7 Prime or any other Android device, it even works better.
+Swiftkey uses Artificial Intelligence software, to learn your typing styles, your favorite words, like, your friend’s name, etc. No doubt that it works the best replacement for native keyboard application for Samsung Galaxy J7 Prime or any other Android device, it even works better.

 It learns your best, and put’em all when you need them to be there.
 That makes typing even more fun, and you put less effort.